yusuke817/RT1_2nd_assignment/README.md

 # RT1_2nd_assignment

 # Purpose
+I learned how to use ROS expecially in Pub/Sub communications and services.

+# Tasks
 ①Robot can drive in the circuit automatically without crashing on the walls.
 <br>
 ②An user can change the speed of the robot.